Sunday 8:15 a.m. Holy Eucharist Rite I

 Sunday 10:45 a.m.
 Holy Eucharist Rite II

-There are many opportunities for parishioners who are called to reach out and support those in need.
-The clergy are our primary pastoral caregivers, but we have dedicated compassion ministries that serve as extensions of the pastoral care offered by the priests.
+There are many opportunities for parishioners who are called to minister to those in need within our own parish community.
+The clergy are our primary pastoral caregivers, but we have dedicated compassion ministries that serve as part of the priesthood of all believers.

 This ministry consists of teams who take Holy Communion from our Sunday Eucharist to those who are unable to attend that day, and thereby provide them the opportunity to share in our corporate worship.
 There is some training involved and LEVs are licensed by the Diocese to carry out this important ministry.

-Volunteers serving this ministry offer healing prayer to parishioners during communion at the 10:45 a.m. service every Sunday during Advent and Lent.
+Volunteers serving this ministry quietly offer healing prayer to parishioners along the side aisles of the nave during communion at the 10:45 a.m. service every Sunday during Advent and Lent.

 This group assists in setting up, serving at, and cleaning up after funeral receptions in the Parish Hall.